quantr247/quantr247.github.io/about.markdown

 My name is **Quan** aka **QuanTR**.
 I am a developer from VietNam.

-I have many years of experience building backend systems in banking, meeting the requirements of the business as well as the system's performance.
+I have many years of experience building backend systems run on-premises or on Cloud in banking/fin-tech, meeting the requirements of the business as well as the system's performance.
 I also have experience of Devops, setup CI/CD pipeline and design architecture for systems.

 I look forward to continue developing my career in software industry, contributing to the success of the organization.